 Though the Californians made some great records, they suffered in the same respect as The Montanas in that they lacked internal songwriters who were capable of coming up with hit material.
 The tuneful B-side to Follow Me however, was apparently composed by The Montanas Terry Rowley and manager Roger Allen.

 The Californians, though popular locally, never managed to get the big chart hit they were clearly capable of.
-If you've not heard their records, do look them up as they are well worth it.
+If you've not heard their records before, do look them up as they are well worth a listen.

 If there was ever a 'hit' that should have been then this is it.
 'You've Got To Be Loved' actually did make the charts in the USA where it was especially popular on the West Coast.
 Unfortunately for the band, it wasn't until later they found out about the record's American success by which time a golden opportunity was lost.